raulpardo/pymc3-ball-in-bucket/README.md

 inclination of each bar.
 We set uniform priors for these variables---intuitively, this means that the bars could be located anywhere in the space and with any inclination.
-Then we use a normal distribution to constraint the final position of the ball.
+Then we use a normal distribution to constrain the final position of the ball.
 We set the mean of the distribution as the x position where the ball should end up and very low standard deviation---this forces the inference engine to only accept samples in which the ball ends up in the bucket.